demiculus/demirb.github.com/index.md

 ## Accomodation

 Rents are explosive here in the Valley.
-A family of 5 can live a luxary life in Turkey with the studio rent here!
+A family of 5 can live a luxury life in Turkey with the studio rent here!

 During our first few weeks here we visited a lot of places and saw that natives are always relaxed and need lots of space.
 No one here likes to sleep in a single sized bed.
 Since everyone likes to sleep in a double sized bed, they assume 3 people are looking for a total of 6 person bed.
 What we need is a single room to just throw our stuff and sleep that’s all.
 But no!
 Even some of the hacker houses we’ve been to didn’t let 2 people sleep in a queen size bed.